Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/ISSUES-23.12.md

 -   FFmpeg was upgraded to 6.1.1 instead of kept at 6.0 due to build problems that were solved by upgrading.

+-   HarfBuzz was updated to 8.2.2 as version 5.3.1 did not compile with the Cray compiler due to stricter type cast checkings of that compiler.

 -   Needed to update libidn2 to 2.3.7 as 2.3.4 did not compile with the 23.12 Cray
     compiler.